06 Nov China Accepted Into IMF

 - In February 2016, the IMF decided to include China’s currency into the Special Drawing Rights (SDR), effective November 1, 2016.

-Special Drawing Rights (s) are used by the IMF as a temporary means of helping nations meet their obligations in times of tight credit.
+Special Drawing Rights (s) are a temporary “market” to help nations meet their obligations in times of tight credit.
 Last week, the SDR was a basket of four currencies: USD, EUR, GBP & JPY.
-Over the weekend, the Chinese Currency was added to the basket.
+Chinese Currency is now part of the SDR basket.
 The SDR now includes five currencies: USD, JPY, EUR, GBP and CNY (yuan offshore Chinese currency)/RMB (mainland China).
 Note that all of the currencies in the SDR are fiat currencies.
 Read more about what that means here.

 - SDRs are not an exchangeable currency

 - SDR’s are an index of the component currencies

-- They are used as a “placeholders” for the obligations they cover.
+- SDR’s are “placeholders” for the obligations they cover.

 - Read my previous blog from October 2015.